The first name of this blog was Cad ar a bhfuilim ag smaoineamh ar maidin? – Irish meaning “What am I thinking about this morning?”

 Then it morphed into a daily meditation site.
 Following the Daily Office Lectionary of the Episcopal Church, I read both Morning and Evening Prayer every day and, as I read the lessons, I offered here some thoughts about a few verses from one or another of them, or from the Psalms for the day.
 There was no rhyme or reason, nor any intentional pattern to what I wrote here.
 It just depended on what strikes my fancy.

 And now it has become a spot where I just share things . . . whenever.
-I try to remember to put my Sunday sermons here.
+I have put several of my Sunday sermons here and, now that I am no longer preaching on a regular basis, I am occasional posting meditations about what I might have preached had I a pulpit to fill on a Sunday morning.
 If I write a verse or two of poetry, I may put that here.
 If I write a short story or a random thought or a deeply insightful essay, those may end up here, as well.
 It’s just a place to hang some stuff that doesn’t have anywhere else to be.

 And I’ve changed the blog’s name.
 It is now called, That Which We Have Heard & Known.
 That is a quotation from Psalm 78, verse 3: “That which we have heard and known, and what our forefathers have told us, we will not hide from their children.”
 I chose that title, not because I think I offer anything of eternal value, but because these bits of whatever are, I think, things we’ve all heard and known at one time or another, but about which we don’t give much thought.
 So here am I doing just that and hoping it will be of use to someone else, as it is to me.